 Isaac Zuckerman, Isaiah LaPorte, Isack Ruderman, Ivan Lehecka,

-Li Zuang, Lila Jones, Lou, Lendsey Serrins, Lila Jones, Liam,
+Li Zuang, Lila Jones, Lou, Lindsey Serrins, Lila Jones, Liam, Lindsey Freeman,

 Paul Kaplan, Peter Korch, Patty Brandt, Paul Weigardt,